actions/actions-runner-controller/README.md

 ### Autoscaling

-> Since the release of GitHub's [`workflow_job` webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#workflow_job), webhook driven scaling is the preferred way of autoscaling as it enables targeted scaling of your `RunnerDeployment` / `RunnerSet` as it includes the `runs-on` information needed to scale the appropriate runners for that workflow run.
-More broadly, webhook driven scaling is the preferred scaling option as it is far quicker compared to the pull driven scaling and is easy to set up.

 > If you are using controller version < [v0.22.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.22.0) and you are not using GHES, and so can't set your rate limit budget, it is recommended that you use 100 replicas or fewer to prevent being rate limited.

-A `RunnerDeployment` or `RunnerSet` can scale the number of runners between `minReplicas` and `maxReplicas` fields driven by either pull based scaling metrics or via a webhook event (see limitations section of [RunnerSets](#runnersets) for caveats of this kind).
+A `RunnerDeployment` or `RunnerSet` can scale the number of runners between `minReplicas` and `maxReplicas` fields driven by either pull based scaling metrics or via a webhook event.
 Whether the autoscaling is driven from a webhook event or pull based metrics it is implemented by backing a `RunnerDeployment` or `RunnerSet` kind with a `HorizontalRunnerAutoscaler` kind.

 **_Important!!!
 If you opt to configure autoscaling, ensure you remove the `replicas:` attribute in the `RunnerDeployment` / `RunnerSet` kinds that are configured for autoscaling [#206](https://github.com/actions-runner-controller/actions-runner-controller/issues/206#issuecomment-748601907)_**